grzegorz-bielski/ws-mockend/README.md

 4. Add new route and send JSON to each client listening on that socket

 ### todo
-- fix deleting handlers
-- add response preview
+- add response preview to each handler
-- minor layout fixes